Colvars/colvars/README-c++11.md

 ## Availability of Colvars features on different C++ versions

 The majority of the Colvars module can be built with all major versions of the C++ language.
-A few recent features are an exception, and require an executable built with C++11, which all recent compilers support but none enable by default yet.
+A few recent features are an exception, and require an executable built with C++11, which all recent compilers support but not all enable by default yet.

 Because NAMD, LAMMPS or VMD do not support C++11 on all platforms yet, they are often built without those features.
 This page points to the relevant information to identifying and potentially solving this issue.